As amended 4 Dec 2006

 (A) At the conclusion of the Summer I appropriations period, defined in Title III, Section 306 of this document, any unappropriated dollars may be transferred to a carry-over fund within the Student Activities budget.
 This fund will be earmarked for use consistent with the provisions below stated.(B) Any unappropriated dollars from one fiscal year that are carried over to the next must be appropriated in the latter.

 (1) Such appropriations shall result from collaboration between SGA and Student Activities, and shall subsidize an activity or event of benefit to the student body at large.

 TITLE II – Guidelines for Applying Organizations and University Programs

 Section 201.
 General guidelines.

-(A) All funding and events funded must be within the bounds of federal, state, and local laws, as well as University policies.
+(A) All funding and events funded must be within the bounds of federal, state, local laws, and recommendations as well as University policies.

 (B) Funds shall be disbursed to organizations for a specific event or events, travel, or to offset the itemized start-up costs of new and provisional student organizations, and never for the sole discretion of the organization.

 (C) Funds shall also be disbursed to student-sponsored events through university programs (including, but not limited to, Penguin Productions, Marching Band, and Emerging Leaders).